pixelbath/samsung-vr-info/README.md

 ![Mali Converter compression options](mali-converter-compression-options.png)

 Place the final .pkm files into the SamsungVR or MilkVR folder on the root of the device.

+## Media
+To prevent VR videos from polluting the Gallery or other media browsing applications, add an empty file named `.nomedia` to the folder to prevent Android from indexing the folder.

 ## Samsung Official Discontinuation
 ![Samsung VR support dropped](2020-10-02-11_40_40-Samsung-VR.png)